 Connecting to Elasticsearch

-Starting from Zoomdata v2.4, two connectors that support different versions of Elasticsearch are available.
+Starting from Zoomdata v2.4, three connectors that support different versions of Elasticsearch are available.
 To connect your data sources, you may use the following Elasticsearch connectors:

 1.4.1 - 1.7.6

 The table below lists information on the features that are supported by Elasticsearch:

 |Custom SQL Capable?||No|

 For details about what is provided on each page of the connection process, review the article Source Connection Workflow.
 Depending on your needs, you can either follow the steps in order from start to finish or jump to a specific section in the connection process:

 - General Page

 When the connector server is set up by the Zoomdata Administrator, certain parameters on the Connection page may be customized.
 The instructions below assumes that the default configuration parameters were kept.
 If this is not the case, then your Connection page may differ slightly from the screen captures and references provided.